uwescience/DSSG2024_transit_equity/low_income.md

 - Number of Unique frequent users, who have used the LIFT cards in a block group, a certain number of times, to serve as measure of users who need to regularly utilize the transit services in the block group.

-For brevity, the analysis described in this page will mostly revolve around the 3rd metric (Number of Unique users), however, other metrics will be mentioned as and when required.
+For brevity, the analysis described in this page is on King County, and will mostly revolve around the 3rd metric (Number of Unique users), however, other metrics will be mentioned as and when required.

 ### Low-Income Population